gigabyte89/streamingProject/README.md

 # Welcome to Netflix Catalogue

 Hi!
-This demo Django project provides you a public REST API where you can get all the Netflix titles currently available and it also fetches details on a title from IMDB.com.
+This demo Django project provides you with a public REST API where you can get all the Netflix titles currently available and it also fetches title's details from IMDB.com.

 The remote APIs used are: